Jump to content

 Possible direction/goals:

-Continue working on bettering the relationships with my family.
+Continue work on maintaining the relationships with my family.

 University: